dashingsoft/pyarmor/docs/how-to-do.rst

 here.
 It must be one leading comment line, no indentation.
 If there is no plugin definition marker, none of plugins will be injected.

-The other markers are mainly used to call the function defined in the plugin scripts.
+The others are mainly used to call the function defined in the plugin scripts.
 There are 3 forms, any comment line with this prefix will be as a plugin marker::